 Last week was Mental Health Awareness Week and whilst I blogged inside my company, I have definitely let the side down on my public blog.
 In all honesty, I’ve decided to slow down a bit.
 I love the idea of the 100 Day Project and I would love to give it another go next year, but with something other than blogging.
-I adore writing and someone very smart reminded me on Sunday that just like reading, its good for the soul, but it is also time-consuming and I hate just to write rubbish.
+I adore writing and someone very smart reminded me on Sunday that just like reading, writing is good for the soul, but it is also time-consuming and I hate just to write rubbish for writing’s sake.
 I’ve also started writing something privately, which right now is for my own personal consumption (and no my filthy-minded followers, its not ‘adult fiction’).

 But, whilst blogging inspiration didn’t strike last week, a few things have sprung to mind that I thought were fit for this blog, this week, kicking off today with a belated Mental Health Awareness Week post.

 As you may have seen, the focus for this year’s week was all around stress and the impact on mental health.

 Stress – quite rightly – gets a lot of bad press.
 But there is a fine line and delicate balance to be struck between good and bad stress.
 Stress is a natural part of life, and isn’t a bad thing in and of itself.
 A little bit of stress strengthens connections between neurons, improving memory and cognitive functions.
 It can give your immune function a little boost, and triggers the fight or flight response, which has been key to keeping mankind alive for all these years.
 Personally it can give me that much needed push to the finish line when I’ve been procrastinating!